-Chair, Department of Philosophy: Associate Professor Cahill Professors: Lubling, Weston Associate Professor: Batchelor Assistant Professor: Bloch-Schulman Lecturer: Fowler Adjunct: Jegstrup
+Chair: Professor Cahill Professors: Lubling, Weston Associate Professors: Batchelor, Bloch-Schulman Lecturer: Fowler

 Philosophy lies at the heart of a liberal arts education.
 Philosophy at Elon has both a wisdom orientation for exploring enduring human concerns and a practical intent to enhance our lives together and our care for the earth.